Xavi Simons transfer latest: Tottenham Hotspur close to completing signing of RB Leipzig attacking midfielder after Chelsea interest

 - Choose the Sky Sports push notifications you want! 🔔

+Chelsea were also interested in Simons but decided not to make a bid as they have other targets.

-Chelsea are set to miss out to their Premier League rivals, having also been interested in Simons.
-They have already agreed a £40m fee with Manchester United to sign Alejandro Garnacho.
+The Blues agreed a £40m fee with Manchester United to sign Alejandro Garnacho on Thursday.

 Simons was excused from training on Thursday, according to Sky in Germany, and travelled to London to explore a move to the Premier League.